realworldocaml/book/en/19-installing-ocaml.md

 used library that we're installing now to save time later.

-Another popular package manager on Mac OS X is [MacPorts](http://macports.org), which also has an OCaml port:
+Another popular package manager on Mac OS X is [MacPorts](http://macports.org), which also has an OCaml port.
+As with Homebrew, make sure you have XCode installed and have followed the rest of the MacPorts installation instructions, and then type in:

 ```
-$ port install ocaml
+$ sudo port install ocaml
-$ port install ocaml-pcre
+$ sudo port install ocaml-pcre
 ```

 ### Debian Linux